-- Sign-in sheets and comment forms filled out by hearing attendees. - Copies of presentations and/or handouts provided to public hearings attendees. - Transcripts of audio recordings of the hearing(s). - Written summaries of voicemail messages received on the subject of the hearing. - Copies of email messages and written letters received on the subject of the hearing.
+- Sign-in sheets and comment forms filled out by hearing attendees. - Copies of presentations and/or handouts provided to public hearings attendees. - Meeting minutes of the hearing(s). - Written summaries of voicemail messages received on the subject of the hearing. - Copies of email messages and written letters received on the subject of the hearing.